 The major that you choose may impact the type of courses that you complete and the education that you receive.
 However, most employers are less concerned about the area of your studies.
 Employers tend to focus more on the fact that you have a degree and the level of the degree.

 While a specific major is not required, selecting the right major can give you beneficial skills and knowledge for a career in sales.
-Some of the most common majors for those involved in software sales include:
+Some of the most common majors for those involved in tech sales include:

 - Business management